Deciduous Native Shrub/Tree

 Attracts: Birds

 Pollinator Benefit: Early pollen source for native bees.
-Supports over 130 native butterfly and moth caterpillars, which also provides necessary food for nesting birds.
+Supports over 130 native butterfly and moth caterpillars, providing necessary food for nesting birds.
 Host plant for the Io Moth and Polyphemus Moth

 ---

 American Hazelnut (Corylus americana) A dense, mound-shaped, thicket-forming shrub, usually 6-12 ft. tall.
 Yellowish-brown catkins are showy in late winter and early spring.
-The female bloom is obscure.
-Edible nut with ragged papery husk.
+The female bloom is obscure—edible nut with a ragged papery husk.
 Fall color varies from bright yellow to deep wine-red.

 American Hazelnut is great for hedgerows, and its nuts are delicious--just a little bit smaller than the commercial hazelnuts you can buy in the store.